Man Utd agree £50m Aaron Wan-Bissaka fee with Crystal Palace

 Manchester United and Crystal Palace have agreed a £50m fee for Aaron Wan-Bissaka, but personal terms have not yet been finalised.

-The 21-year-old Palace defender will cost United £45m plus £5m in add-ons, which are understood to be based on appearances, and is set to travel to Manchester on Wednesday evening, before holding a medical on Thursday.
+The 21-year-old defender will cost United £45m plus £5m in add-ons, which are understood to be based on appearances, and will fly to Manchester at 4pm on Wednesday evening before completing the first part of his medical.

 Wan-Bissaka is expected to sign a long-term contract at Old Trafford and would become Ole Gunnar Solskjaer's second signing of the summer, following the addition of Daniel James from Swansea.